jskov/openapi-jaxrs-client/README.md

  * it will never have as many features as openapi-generator.
  * but its reduced complexity should allow me to acquire the output I desire *and* retain my sanity.

+## Examples

+A couple of official APIs are kept as examples: [bitbucket](./modules/generator/src/test/java/mada/tests/e2e/examples/bitbucket), and [petstore](./modules/generator/src/test/java/mada/tests/e2e/examples/petstore).
+These should give you an idea of what the generator's output looks like - and they help me evaluate how changes affect the output on larger APIs.

+The output from many other test OpenApi documents and configuration settings [can be seen in the test folder](./modules/generator/src/test/java/mada/tests/e2e).

 ## Invocation

+### Gradle

+A [Gradle plugin](./src/docs/Gradle.md) allows easy declaration of OpenApi documents and generator options.

+### Command Line

 Download the cli-jar release of the generator (and verify its [signature](./src/docs/VerifySigning.md)!).